 - Plain Yogurt – Dairy contains phosphorous and calcium, which help build strong bones and fortify teeth.

 - Trail mix – Nuts and seeds are a good source of protein and low in sugar.
 They also contain minerals such as potassium, calcium, and zinc, which contribute to healthy teeth and gums.
 Just be sure to check the nutrition facts on your favorite bag of trail mix.
 Many commercial trail mixes include pieces of chocolate and are high in sugar.

 While snacking can be a small daily dose of joy, cavities are most certainly not.
-Following the recommendations above and regularly visiting a dentist in Blackwell can help you avoid tooth decay and other oral health trouble.
+Following the recommendations above and regularly visiting a dentist can help you avoid tooth decay and other oral health trouble.